10 gifts for grammar geeks and writers

 What does a writer do when she feels stuck?
 Sometimes, a change of scenery is all that’s needed to get those creative juices flowing again.
 This cute Eat, Sleep, Write tote bag is perfect for taking along a notebook or laptop to the local cafe for an afternoon of uninterrupted wordsmithing.

-Turn this into a complete writer’s gift package by filling the tote with a paperback thesaurus, spiral notebook or Moleskine journal, pens, and sticky notes.
-Tuck in a Starbucks gift card and top it all off with a pack of cinnamon-chocolate almonds.
+Turn this into a complete writer’s gift package by filling the tote with a paperback thesaurus, spiral notebook or Moleskine journal, retractable gel pens, and sticky notes.
+Tuck in a Starbucks gift card and top it all off with a box of artisanal Italian chocolate chip biscotti.

 You’ll be good to go . . . and so will she!